-As we wish each other “Happy Holidays” this time of year, those of us who have experienced the recent loss of a loved one can feel anything but happy.
-Triggers for our grief seem to be everywhere—family gatherings, holiday traditions, special foods, beloved music, and so much more.
-Holidays can be bittersweet experiences for those still in mourning.
-A good way to get through this difficult time is not to try to put your loss out of your mind, but rather to actively embrace the memory of your loved one, and celebrate their unique life and incorporate it into your holiday season.
+As we wish each other “Happy Holidays” this time of year, those of us who have experienced the loss of a loved one can feel anything but happy.
+Triggers for our grief seem to be everywhere.
+Family gatherings, holiday traditions, special foods, and beloved music all make the Holidays bittersweet.
+Wherever you are in your grieving process, here are a few tips on how to deal with the holidays while embracing the memory of your loved ones.

-Everybody has a special holiday dish that they loved to cook, or even just to eat.
-Make it in their memory and think of how happy it made them — and everyone else — all those years.
+Food: Everybody has a special holiday dish that they love to cook, or even just eat.
+Make it in their memory and think of how happy it made them.
 Maybe it’s as simple as a green-bean casserole or as sophisticated as an elaborate dessert.
-Of course, be ready to be told that yours is not as delicious as theirs was.
-And how could it be?
 The point is to remember how enjoyable your loved one made your life and the lives of everyone in your family.

 We at BAYADA have shared these thoughts with you because we know how difficult a happy holiday can be when you’re working through grief.
 There are scores of other ways to remember and honor your departed loved ones and to channel your sadness into fond memories, good deeds, and even brand new holiday traditions.